In His U.K. Visit, Trump Navigates A Strained Trans-Atlantic Relationship

 "I actually told Theresa May how to do it but she didn't agree, she didn't listen to me," The Sun quoted Trump as saying.

-Following a 2017 London terrorist attack that left seven dead, Trump lashed out at Khan, quoting the mayor out of context, suggesting he wasn't alarmed by the killings, which wasn't true.
+Following a 2017 terrorist attack in London that left seven dead, Trump lashed out at Khan, quoting the mayor out of context, suggesting he wasn't alarmed by the killings, which wasn't true.

 Officials in Khan's office reached out to Lukens, asking if he could offer words of support for the mayor.
 Lukens turned to Twitter to express solidarity with the people of London and praised Khan's leadership, which Lukens says drew a very positive response from Britons.

 Lukens says many U.K. officials hope the U.S. public will vote Trump out of office in 2020.
-He believes that if Trump serves just one term, the special relationship, which he says still operates well at the working level, will recover at the top.
+He believes that if Trump serves just one term, the special relationship — which he says still operates well at the working level — will recover at the top.

 Some observers point out that the White House's relationship with the British leadership could improve if former Foreign Secretary Boris Johnson succeeds outgoing Prime Minister May.
 Trump and Johnson are friends, are fans of Brexit and are considered politically incorrect populists.